Snowshoeing

 Description

-On the Waldegga Trail in Gspon ob Staldenried you’ll follow in the footsteps of football legend Ottmar Hitzfeld, who lent his name to the highest football stadium in Europe, situated at around 2,000m above sea level.
-This is a fairly steep trail, and is therefore aimed at snowshoe hikers who have experience on similar terrain and are in good physical condition.
-Once you’ve passed the Waldegga ski lift, the high-altitude hike takes you through a stone pine and larch forest towards Sädolti, with the peaks of the Bietschhorn, Aletschorn and Finsteraarhorn visible in the distance.
-The trail then continues up to Seewjini, where the forest becomes sparser.
-Eagle-eyed snowshoe hikers might even catch a glimpse of a wood grouse.
-Later on you can watch the ski pros tearing down the slopes before heading back down to the football stadium and the cable car station.
+On the Waldegga Trail in Gspon above Staldenried, you follow in the footsteps of football legend Ottmar Hitzfeld, after whom the highest-altitude football arena at about 2000 meters above sea level is named.
+The trail is aimed at snowshoers who already have experience in the terrain and good fitness.
+Because it goes quite steeply uphill.
+Once past the Waldegga ski lift, you trek on the high-level hike through Swiss stone pine and larch forest towards Sädolti.
+On the way, the peaks of Bietschhorn, Aletschhorn, and Finsteraarhorn greet you in the distance.
+Then continue up to Seewjini, where the forest becomes a bit more open.
+Attentive snowshoers may even catch a glimpse of capercaillies.
+Later, you can watch the ski pros on the piste before going back down to the football arena and the aerial cableway station.

 Turn-by-turn directions

-The Waldegga Trail begins at the mountain station of the Staldenried-Gspon cable car, then leads past the Ottmar Hitzfeld Arena and the Waldegg ski lift before entering the forest.
-From there, it continues towards Waldegga, Sädolti and Seewjini.
-A little further on, beneath Scheidbodo and near the Gspon ski lift, the trail heads downhill back to the football stadium and along the road until it reaches the departure point.
+The Waldegga Trail starts at the upper station of the Staldenried-Gspon aerial cableway, passes the Ottmar Hitzfeld Arena and the Waldegg ski lift, and leads into the forest.
+From there, it continues towards Waldegga, Sädolti, and Seewjini.
+A little further, below Scheidbodo at the Gspon ski lift, it goes downhill back to the football arena and along the road to the starting point.

 Start